Skip to main content

 Written by Editor

-For example, if a client makes the following orders:
+For example, say you make the following orders:

 (OPEN) Buy 15 shares of XYZ